Access to clean water is a basic human right.

 Wells

 Many places in Togo, West Africa, lack a supply of clean water.
-This often means that village ladies have to walk a few times a day to the nearest river which may be a 3 kilometers journey.
+This is especially so in the northern areas of the country.
+Water scarcity often means that village children and women have to walk, at least daily, to the nearest river which may be a 3 kilometers journey.
+And the water there may not be clean!
 On each trip they carry 25 liters of water weighing 25 kgs on their heads.
 Imagine spending six hours a day carrying water for drinking, cooking and washing.

-Last year Shelter Now Inc. was able to sink five wells in the driest areas.
-This year we have received a gift of $40 500 AUD to sink more wells.
-This will enable us to provide 9 new wells each 14 metres deep.
-The work started but then the rainy season arrived necessitating suspension of the work which became too dangerous.
+Last year Shelter Now was able to sink 8 wells in the driest areas of Togo and also Benin, for the first time.
+So far this year, we have sunk 4 wells but more wells are needed.
+Each of the wells are typically 14 meters deep.
 Much of the digging is carried out by hand except where rock is encountered.
 Then local officials assist by providing dynamite to blast through the rock.

-Each well provides water for about 200 people.
-The ladies especially are delighted not to have to spend six hours a day just carrying water on their heads from the nearest rivers.
-The well water also proves to be much cleaner choice compared to the river water.
+Each well costs about AUD 3,500 and provides water for about 300 people.
+The ladies especially are delighted not to have to spend so many hours a day just carrying water on their heads from the nearest rivers.
+The well water also proves to be much cleaner compared to the river water.

 Afghanistan